mbektic/Simple-SESH-Sumary/README.md

  - Double click `GenerateHTMLSummary.py` or run the script via terminal using `python.exe .\GenerateHTMLSummary.py`
    - A gui like the one below will pop up.
    - ![Image](https://github.com/user-attachments/assets/348cf88d-c87a-47ac-be10-cd6e85f647db)
    - Click browse and select the folder that contains your extracted JSON files.
-     - Alternatively you can place your JSON files in the default `sesh` folder and not alter the settings.
    - After altering the settings to your liking, click "Generate Summary"
    - It will take a few seconds to generate the report, you can see the progress with the progress bar.
    - ![Image](https://github.com/user-attachments/assets/2b06553c-8a3a-4cec-8f26-cab54e7c10ba)